Biden highlights bipartisanship during House GOP chaos

 The Democratic president’s trip to the Brent Spence Bridge, which is getting a load of federal cash under the bipartisan infrastructure law, came as Washington was gripped by the GOP’s inability to unify behind a candidate for House speaker.

-Biden, as he left the White House, said the turmoil was “not a good look for the country” on the world stage and was “a little embarrassing.”
-He added that the stalemate over who would succeed Democrat Nancy Pelosi as speaker now that the Republicans control the House was “not my problem.”
+“To have a Congress that can’t function is just embarrassing,” Biden said before he left Kentucky to return to Washington.
+“We’re the greatest nation in the world.
+How could that be?”
+Earlier at the White House he said that the stalemate over who would succeed Democrat Nancy Pelosi as speaker now that the Republicans control the House was “not my problem.”

 That has the White House and top Cabinet officials hoping to direct the country’s focus to Biden’s achievements during his first two years in office and demonstrating how the new laws directly affect Americans, while appealing to newly empowered Republicans to find additional areas of cooperation in the new Congress.